tbewley/RR/README.md

 # Renaissance Robotics
 This repository is associated with the text Renaissance Robotics, by Thomas Bewley

-The codes and text files in this repository are broken out by chapters.
+The various codes and text files in this repository are broken out by chapters.
 I am currently working on Chapters 1-6.

 PART 1: TECHNOLOGY